davidmn/polymer-phase-transition/README.md

 To Do
 -----
- - check that code meets python style guide
- - method that expands layers as temp increases
+ - start changing alpha_blah with temp